-CMGG entry for syllabogram sa (This article is part of the Learner's Maya Glyph Guide and Concordance.)
+CMGG entry for syllabogram sa (This article is part of the Learner's Maya Glyph Guide.)

 Variant: comb